 In a short sale, the lender agrees to accept less than is owed on the mortgage and release the property's lien.
 Short sales are one way that homeowners can avoid foreclosure.

 Generally, to be eligible for a short sale:

-Since a short sale results in a sales price that is short of the full debt amount, the difference between the total debt and the sale price is the "deficiency."
+Because a short sale results in a sales price short of the entire debt amount, the difference between the total debt and the sale price is the "deficiency."

 Generally, to be eligible for a short payoff:

 Not all lenders will agree to a short payoff.

 A short payoff lets borrowers rid themselves of the home loan with little damage to their credit score.